bentocode/Website-Optimization-Project/README.md

 - Load images from local img folder
 - Load fonts using javascript
 - Minify files
-- Make use of limited inline CSS
+- Changed all CSS to inline style
 - Move scripts to end of the body element so they execute in an Idle period.
 - Change external script loading to asynchronous
+- Optimized the pizzeria.jpg using the online tool [Optimizilla](http://optimizilla.com/).
+Renamed to pizzeria-min.jpg

 ### pizza.html